Last updated on September 10th, 2018.

 - Price – here you get three options – recommended (balance between price and length of flight); cheapest (better price, longer flight), shortest (more expensive as a rule, but the fastest)

-General flight searching tips
+General flight tips for India

-Be flexible with the arrival destination
+Be flexible with the arrival destination in India

 If you are planning a holiday in Goa, consider different airports around India.
 Though it’s so convenient to fly directly to Goa, the flights to Mumbai or Delhi can save you hundreds of bucks sometimes.
 India is very well connected with the train network and it’s quite easy to reach from big cities to smaller towns across India.
 Though consider that distances in India are bigger than it might seem on the map, so if you plan a holiday in the North of India, consider Delhi airport, in the south – consider Mumbai and Bangalore.

+Direct flights are making everything easier, but they also cost more expensive.
 On the search platforms like Kiwi.com you can add the possibility to consider the nearby airports and connecting flights.
 Often such deals are cheaper.

 Which days are better to take tickets?